 Our Sandoz Division is a global leader in generic pharmaceuticals and biosimilars and sells products in well over 100 countries.
-In 2018, Sandoz achieved consolidated net sales of USD 9.9 billion, representing 19% of the Group’s total net sales.
+In the first half of 2019, Sandoz achieved consolidated net sales of USD 4.8 billion.
 Sandoz develops, manufactures and markets finished dosage form medicines as well as intermediary products including active pharmaceutical ingredients.

 Sandoz executes on its divisional strategy by focusing on several key priorities, including investing in key selected markets and therapeutic areas where it is best positioned to make a real difference, increasing the performance of its small-molecule Development and Regulatory organization, and maximizing opportunities in biosimilars.
 Sandoz also focuses on products that add more value for patients, payers and healthcare professionals than standard generics, including seeking opportunities to leverage digital therapies.